eu-digital-green-certificates/dgca-app-core-android/README.md

 ## About

-This repository contains the source code of the Digital Green Certificates App Core for Android.
+This repository contains the source code of the EU Digital COVID Certificate App Core for Android.

 The app core provides shared functionality for the [verifier](https://github.com/eu-digital-green-certificates/dgca-verifier-app-android) and [wallet](https://github.com/eu-digital-green-certificates/dgca-wallet-app-android) apps.